spati2/ASE_test/Review4.md

   7. How would you terminate a stochastic algorithms such as SA sooner? (*HINT: Look at variances of epochs*)

+  1) consider the median values. if within epsilon of some goal, stop

+2) compare this era to the last. if no improvement, consider stopping (implementation detail: in my code, i give my optimizers 5 lives.  if no improvement, they lose one life. otherwise, they they five more lives. and i stop early if i run out of lives. but not that "5" is just a magic number i set by "engineering judgement")

   8. When finding a solution, you can either mutate towards ''Heaven'' (A better spot) or you can choose to mutate away from "Hell" (A worse spot).
 Why would you choose one over the other? (*HINT: One of them has a better diversity of search.*)

+When you move away from hell, you will get to explore greater number of points, and you are more likely to have a good coverage of the pareto frontier as compared to other way around.
+Hence, you have 'better diversity of search'.

+Yes, you get more options in search space when you start from hell.

 _________